Rosanna86/Rosanna86/README.md

 *  I love to solve problems, work in teams, learn new skills and tools.

-* Currently studying at [Technigo](https://www.technigo.io/).
-A 24 week Bootcamp where we have a new projects each week where we learn new tools and skills. 💡
+* Finished a 24 week Boot Camp at [Technigo](https://www.technigo.io/) where we had a new projects each week where we learned new tools and skills. 💡

 * Here are some of the technologies that we are learning: HTML, CSS, JavaScript, API:s, Git, NPM, React, JSX, React Native, React Redux, Node.js 🛠️